tshauck/gcgc/docs/third_party_integrations/pytorch_utils.md

 file_feature = FileMetaDataField.from_paths("splice_site", files)
 ```

-`file_feature` is one possible features someone might want to model.
-A `SequenceParser` object can
+`file_feature` is one possible features someone might want to model -- in this case the splice
-be holds possible features.
+classification.
+A `SequenceParser` object can be holds possible features.

 ```python
 from gcgc.parser import SequenceParser